klattimer/LGWebOSRemote/README.md

 ## Install

-Requires wakeonlan, websocket for python
+Requires wakeonlan, websocket for python and arp (in Debian/Ubuntu: apt-get install net-tools)

 There's a requirements.txt included